-Philip Johnson • over 9 years ago
+Philip Johnson • almost 12 years ago

 Improve Apps for Energy through digital signatures for Green Button data

 My name is Philip Johnson, and I lead a research project called the Kukui Cup

 (http://kukuicup.org/) which is investigating ways to positively change energy behaviors

 through a combination of feedback, incentives, game mechanics, and community-based social

 marketing.
 To support this effort, we are developing open source technology called

 Unfortunately, the current Green Button standard prevents a wide class of interesting

 energy-related applications from being developed because it does not support verifiable